An Inspector Calls

 Is society too focused on the idea of self-improvement?
 For years, politicians have promised that hard work equals success.
 Now one leading philosopher says the idea of merit is a myth.

 Eva Smith’s problems are made far worse because she is a woman.
-When she is fired, the men who try to help her end up using her for sex, and then discarding her — only now she is pregnant and even more desperate than before.
+When she is fired, the men who try to help her end up using her for sex, and then discard her — only then, she is pregnant and even more desperate than before.
 Have things improved for women?
 And will the #MeToo era make a difference?